r0ute/d2e-enhancer/README.md

 ## Features

-- **Map UI Patch**:
+- **Map UI Enhancements**:
-  - Reveals cities
-  - Reveals dialog starters
-  - Reveals radiation zones
-  - Reveals relics
+  - Reveal cities, dialog starters, radiation zones, and relics on the map for easier navigation and discovery
-- **City Tooltips Patch**:
+- **City Tooltips**:
-  - Displays city building names
+  - Display building names within cities to provide a clearer view of available facilities
+- **Core Gameplay Improvements**:
+  - Increase the trade log item limit for better tracking of transactions

 ## Getting Started